 Bass players are hugely important members of the music world.
 Their position as mediators between the drums and other instruments is unique, and, quite often, they are equally unique individuals themselves.

-If you have an important and unique bass player in your life, here are some awesome gift ideas.
+If you have an important and unique bass player in your life, here are some amazing gift ideas.

 Table of Contents

-- 20 Hand-Picked Gift Ideas for Bass Players
+- 20 Gifts for Bass Players - Awesome Choices for Bassists

 - 15. Behringer BOD400 Bass Overdrive

 - 16. Soundbrenner Pulse Wearable Metronome